miquella/caddy-awses/README.md

 caddy-awses
 ===========

-[Caddy][Caddy] plugin for signing and proxying requests to [AWS ES][AWS ES].
+[Caddy][Caddy] plugin for signing and proxying requests to [AWS Elasticsearch][AWS Elasticsearch] (AWS ES).

-Configuring an AWS ES domain to allow access can be a tricky endeavor.
-Signing each request before it is sent to the domain prohibits using standard tools you might otherwise use (such as `curl` or a browser).
-And it's not always possible to whitelist an IP to allow unsigned access.
+Configuring access to an AWS ES domain can be tricky.
+The access policy of an AWS ES domain is based on a principal (which necessitates a signed request) or an IP address whitelist.
+Whitelisting IP addresses often isn't a viable option and standard tools (such as `curl` or a browser) can't properly sign requests.

-This plugin helps to address that by using AWS credentials to sign each request and then proxy the request on to the AWS ES domain.
-This allows you to listen on a more secure interface (e.g. localhost) and use standard tools to query and otherwise make requests against a domain.
+This is exactly the problem this plugin aims to address.
+Standard tools can make unauthenticated requests to the Caddy server which are then signed and proxied to the AWS ES service.

 Syntax
 ------